 4 Big Ideas That Will Make You Rethink Employee Experience

 While many of us continue to think that employee experience is underpinned by technology, Future of Work Expert, Jason Averbook, has other ideas.
-He shared his 4 big ideas about worker experience during his Keynote address at HR Tech Fest 2016.

 How many of you have ever used Uber?
 What if you were using the technology but the car never showed up?
 That’s not a great experience, right?
 How many of you have ever shopped online?
 What if the products didn’t show up?
 Not a good experience.
 Experience is the whole thing; technology is one component of it.
 What are four things that I would say you must keep in mind when it comes to worker experience?1.
 Consumerisation